Have you ever wondered how bestselling authors can get away with writing the same hero over and over again?

 But that logic didn’t make sense, either.
 After all, readers seemed to keep putting these authors on bestseller lists.

 So then I thought that maybe, just maybe, I had become a Writing Snob.
 That I should get over myself and start writing the same hero-with-a-new-name for the next 50 novels.
-That way, I could sell a lot more books, retire to my own private island, and adopt bird-watching as a hobby to keep from going Loony-Tunes while writing the same protagonist for the rest of my life.
+That way, I could make money writing Romance novels, retire to my own private island, and adopt bird-watching as a hobby to keep from going Loony-Tunes while writing the same protagonist for the rest of my life.

 Then a curious thing happened.
 I like to think it was my Muse’s way of keeping me from committing Hari-Kari with a keyboard.